 Before you sit down, know what you're spending.
-Enter your bet, venue, and pace — get a clear dollar figure for expected cost per hour.
+Enter your bet, venue, and pace to get a clear dollar figure for expected cost per hour.

 Adjust to match how you play